-6.3.1 The final validation process as a minimum shall include the check of ship electric load analysis to ensure that all electric consumers are listed; their specific data and the calculations in the power table itself are correct and are supported by sea trial results.
+6.3.1 The final validation process should as a minimum include a check of the ship electric load analysis to ensure that all electric consumers are listed, and that their specific data and the calculations in the power table itself are correct and are supported by sea trial results.
 If necessary, additional information has to be requested.

-6.3.2 For final validation the applicant shall revise the EPT-EEDI Form and supporting documents as necessary, by taking into account the characteristics of the machinery and other electrical loads actually installed on board the ship.
-The EEDI condition at sea trials shall be defined and the expected power requirements in these conditions documented in the EPT.
+6.3.2 For the final validation, the applicant should revise the EPT-EEDI Form and supporting documents as necessary, by taking into account the characteristics of the machinery and other electrical loads actually installed on board the ship.
+The EEDI condition at sea trials should be defined and the expected power requirements in these conditions documented in the EPT.
 Any changes within the EPT from design stage to construction stage should be highlighted by the shipyard.

-6.3.3 The preparation for the final validation includes a desk top check comprising:
+6.3.3 The preparation for the final validation includes a desktop check comprising: